 6.7.1 Key issue details

 NSSAI may contain sensitive information that causes privacy concerns when transmitted in clear.
 For example, a particular NSSAI may be linked to a slice instance exclusively for UEs serving police officers.
-It has been concluded in Rel-15 that S-NSSAI is not transmitted in initial NAS messages, unitl security context is established.
+It has been concluded in Rel-15 that S-NSSAI is not transmitted in initial NAS messages, until security context is established.
 Besides S-NSSAI is by default not transmitted in AS messages, unless a serving PLMN instructs the UE to do so.
 These tentative decisions leave following open issues needed to be addressed.

 Fulfil the requirement to send protected S-NSSAI,

-The objective of this key issue is to investigate complete solutions, to address above issues, in the mean time to address potential backward compatibility issue, if any, to R15.
+The objective of this key issue is to investigate complete solutions, to address above issues, in the meantime to address potential backward compatibility issue, if any, to R15.

 6.7.2 Security and privacy threats

-If an S-NSSAI is sent in the cleartext during the RRC connection establishment procedure then the user privacy is lost.
-In case the S-NSSAI is related to the critical services (e.g. MCPTT) then the man in the middle may disrupt the services by targeting the user using this services.
+If an S-NSSAI is sent in the cleartext during the RRC connection establishment procedure, then the user privacy is lost.
+In case the S-NSSAI is related to the critical services (e.g. MCPTT) then the man in the middle may disrupt the services by targeting the user using these services.

-In addition, A non compliant serving PLMN may transmit NSSAI in clear, leading to a leak of NSSAI.
+In addition, A non-compliant serving PLMN may transmit NSSAI in clear, leading to a leak of NSSAI.

 6.7.3 Potential Security requirements